vidaurre/glhmm/README.md

 The required dependencies to use glhmm are:

 - Python >= 3.6
-- NumPy >= 1.10
+- NumPy
-- scikit-learn >= 0.16
+- scikit-learn

-You also need Matplotlib >= 1.1.1 to run the examples in the tutorial.
+- scipy
+- matplotlib
+- numba

 ## Installation